 Combined Modality Therapy

-- Avoiding exposure to cancer-causing agents (eg, if you work in the petroleum or dry-cleaning industries)
+- If possible, minimize exposure to cancer-causing agents, especially if you work in the petroleum or dry-cleaning industries

 - Reviewer: Mohei Abouzied, MD